LisiLisenok/Chime/howto.md

 ### Delete a list of timers.

-Sent to _scheduler_ address with either full or short timer name.
+Sent to _Chime_ address with full timer name, i.e. "scheduler name:timer name" or to _scheduler_ address with either full or short timer name.

 ##### Request.
 ```json